The following provides a guide to our typical entry requirements for all our undergraduate courses.

-However, we consider all applications on their own merits and therefore the exact nature of offers can vary to match individual cases.
+We consider all applications on their merits and therefore the exact nature of offers can vary to match individual cases.
+We select applications on the basis of student potential and will take account of evidence of educational, social, health or other personal disadvantage.

 For example, offers will be influenced by:

-Offers to applicants for the MChem programmes are the same as for BSc programmes, except that applicants wishing to be considered for European placements on the 'Year Abroad' programme are generally expected to have a minimum of GCSE grade B in an appropriate European language.
+Offers to applicants for the MChem programmes are the same as for BSc programmes, except that applicants wishing to be considered for the year abroad programme are generally expected to have a minimum of GCSE grade B/5 in the appropriate language (except in Australia, Canada, Finland, India, Japan, New Zealand, Singapore and the USA).

 Offers are typically based on three subjects at A level, one of which must be Chemistry.
 We do not include General Studies in the terms of an offer.
 Typical offers are as follows: